pypi-diff/.github/profile/README.md

+Update: I've stopped running this, not enough compute resources

+--

 Daily generated diffs for pypi package releases

 processes the pypi changelog and if a new release for a package is published, attempts to create diffs between old and new version using diffoscope.